Emergency deforestation campaign

 We have more than enough land to feed our growing population and don’t need to destroy any more of our precious forests.

-We need your support to demand that the next UK Government prioritises committing to a deadline to end the sale and importation of food that has caused deforestation.
-WWF is calling on all political parties in the UK to commit to binding legislation to eliminate deforestation from our food supply chains.
+We need your support to demand that the UK Government commits to binding legislation to eliminate deforestation from our food supply chains.

-Any future UK government must work with other global governments to tackle the global climate and deforestation emergency at every upcoming global event.
+Our UK government must also work with other global governments to tackle the global climate and deforestation emergency at every upcoming global event.

 We want them to use all the tools at their disposal, including trade deals, to support countries making a rapid transition to a climate and nature friendly future.